 Think of your body as a house and calories as bricks.
 In order to build onto the house (bulking), you need to have an excess of bricks to get the job done.
 This means that to bulk, you need an excess of calories to be able to build new muscle.
 However, if you want to make the house smaller, you need to take some bricks away.
 This means that you need to eat fewer calories.
 So the question is, how can you add bricks and take away bricks at the same time?

 Most people will say that you can’t.
 This is not entirely true.
 There are certain populations who are able to do both at the same time:

 Still, it has been shown that even advanced trainees can efficiently complete a body recomposition which we will get into below.
-However, the fact remains is that following a bulking and cutting regime is much easier for most people to follow and allows them to build muscle while keeping their body fat percentage low.
+However, the fact remains is that following a bulking and cutting regime is much easier for most people to follow and allows them to build muscle while lowering body fat percentage.

 By far, the biggest problem with trainees who follow a bulking and cutting regime is not sticking to their plan.
 A typical example is that a trainee is bulking, but they think they look fat, so they don’t eat so much that day.
 This causes them to want to cut, but then a week later, they see their massive buddy.
 They obviously decided to go back to bulking.
 A week later, they see their other friend who just finished a physique comp and decided that they actually want to cut.
 What happens is they do neither and remain stagnant in their growth.

 This is the same problem as program hopping.
 For bulking and cutting to work, you need to be consistent and follow the plan for a period of time.
 You can’t expect to gain any substantial muscle in a week or lose any noticeable fat either.
 Therefore, when you undertake this process, worry about your own progress and don’t let the situations of other people steer you in a different direction.